Let's start with the science.

 And what of Hanukkah, the Jewish Festival of Lights that occurs around this time every year?
 Is it related to other celebrations of the season?

 The placement of Hanukkah is tied to both the lunar and solar calendars.
 It begins on the 25th of Kislev, three days before the new moon closest to the Winter Solstice.
+In fact, this year, the first night of Hanukkah occurs on Winter Solstice!
 It commemorates an historic event — the Maccabees’ victory over the Greeks and the rededication of the temple at Jerusalem.
 But the form of this celebration, a Festival of Lights (with candles at the heart of the ritual), makes Hanukkah wonderfully compatible with other celebrations at this time of year.
 As a symbolic celebration of growing light and as a commemoration of spiritual rebirth, it also seems closely related to other observances.

 The rising of the sun